Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 Shannon Whyte's Photo

-By Shannon Whyte Updated April 4, 2025
+By Shannon Whyte Updated October 31, 2025

 SHARE

 Truehold may be a solid option if you want to stay in your home but need cash fast or if you can’t keep up with essential home maintenance.
-Remember, there isn’t a buy-back option, and you will lose out on future home value appreciation and equity if you choose a home sale-leaseback solution.
+Remember, there isn’t a buy-back option, and you'll lose out on future home value appreciation and equity if you choose a home sale-leaseback solution.

-🔎Truehold at a glance
+🔎 Truehold at a glance

-Locations: 20+ cities across 13 states
+Service area20+ cities across 13 states

 Who Truehold works best for

 Truehold can be a good option for homeowners who need quick cash but want to remain in their homes.
 With Truehold, you can typically close in 30 days or less and then rent your home as a tenant.
-Unlike a reverse mortgage or home equity loan, there is no loan to repay.
+Unlike a reverse mortgage or home equity loan, there's no loan to repay.
 You are selling your home outright to Truehold.

 Some of the benefits of a home sale-leaseback with Truehold include: